kimvandenhouten/PyJobShopSTNUs/README.md

 be `/path/to/stochasticRCPSPmax`, and for this directory to be in `PYTHONPATH`.

+## CSTNU tool
+The STNU-based algorithms make use of the Java CSTNU tool by Robert Posenato.
+This repository contains a JAR file that enables running the Java code from Python.
+Please refer to ... to find more information about the CSTNU tool.

 ## Run experiments
 To reproduce the results from our experiments run: